indrasaputra/tetesan-hujan/README.md

 ## Deployment

-Currently, this project is deployed in [Heroku](https://www.heroku.com/).
+Currently, this project is deployed in [Fly](https://fly.io/).
-The deployment process definiton is stated and ruled in [Heroku Dashboard](https://dashboard.heroku.com/apps/tetesan-hujan/deploy/github).
+The deployment process definiton is stated and ruled in [fly.toml](https://fly.io/docs/reference/configuration/) and run automatically using [Github Actions](https://docs.github.com/en/actions).